gordonbanderson/silverstripe-elastica/docs/en/Aggregation.md

 		);

 ```
-Convert Aperture to a double as opposed to a float.
-Otherwise values appear
+Convert the field Aperture to a double as opposed to a float.
+Otherwise values
-containing small rounding errors such as 0.399999 making aggregation impossible.
+appear containing small rounding errors such as 0.399999 making sensible
+aggregation impossible.
 ```php
     	$properties['Aperture'] = array(
     		// do not use float as the rounding makes facets impossible 'type' => 'double'
     	);
 ```
-Set the altered properties
+Set the altered properties for returning from the method.
 ```php
     	// set the new properties on the mapping
     	$mapping->setProperties($properties);